cloudspannerecosystem/machmeter/README.md

 ##### Cleanup

-Cleanup involve executing the __cleanup__ command of machmeter with spanner instances config, GKE cluster config and path to the data load SQL script created in the earlier steps.
+Cleanup involves executing the __cleanup__ command of machmeter with spanner instances config, GKE cluster config and path to the data load SQL script created in the earlier steps.
 Here, the config file remains the same as in Setup.
-This steps deletes the instances and clusters created.
+This step deletes the instances and clusters created.

 ###### Execution Command
 ```bash